Snake island honored his name in first post-pandemic outing

 Another bird that is heard, apart from the cockatoo scandal, is the Kookaburra.
 This bird has the most peculiar song I have ever heard, because it is not only strong, but also loud; the typical sound you expect from a movie from the deepest part of Africa, but in Australia.

-However, recent rains have erased a couple of trails, and we have found ourselves in the curious situation of having to guess where the path connects after having to traverse a swamp with waist-deep water.
+However, recent rains have erased a couple of trails, and we have found ourselves in the curious situation of having to clear where the path connects after having to cross a swamp with waist-deep water.

 After finding the way, we come to another reservoir of water where we see from swans to hawks.
 Bird lovers would certainly feast on a visual feast with such diversity.